DivadNojnarg/blogdown_sources/content/blog/awesomeDashboards.md

         <!-- /.col -->
 ```

-To convert it into R we will use the **tags** function from the htmltools package.
+To convert it into R, we will use the **tags** function from the htmltools package (shiny also includes it).
 Each HTML5 tag will be preceded by tags such as `tags$h5("an example")` or
 `tags$div(class = "col-sm-4")`.
 Anyway,
 if you enter `tags$` in the console, a list of all valid tags will appear (and I have